Ky0-Nguyen/FilmTicket/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+## Project Structure

+This React Native project follows a modular structure to enhance organization and maintainability.
+Here's an overview of the main directories and their purposes:

+### `/src`
+The main source code directory.

+- `/components`: Reusable UI components used across the app.
+- `/modules`: Feature-specific modules, each containing its own components, screens, and logic.
+  - `/home`: Home module, including the list of films.
+    - `/list`: Components and logic for the film list.
+- `/navigation`: Navigation-related files, including the root navigator.
+- `/store`: Redux store configuration and reducers.
+- `/core`: Core utilities, types, and constants.

+### `/e2e`
+End-to-end tests using Detox.

+### Root Files
+- `index.js`: The entry point of the application.
+- `App.tsx`: The root component that sets up the Redux provider and navigation.

+This structure promotes separation of concerns, making it easier to locate and maintain different parts of the application.
+Each module can be developed and tested independently, improving scalability and collaboration among team members.